jforissier/optee_release_tests/README.md

 ```
 cd qemuv8
 make cleaner
-make -j4 all  # build & run 4 configurations simultaneously, each with make -j$(nproc)
+make -k -j4 all  # build & run 4 configurations simultaneously, each with make -j$(nproc)
 make results
 ```

+When a test fails, the Docker container is kept for eventual inspection.
+Use `docker ps -a` to see the containers, including the stopped ones.

 # (Re-)run a single test

 ```
 rm out/test-01*
+docker rm -f test-01
 make test-01
 ```